huggingface/trl/CONTRIBUTING.md

 * Fix outstanding issues with the existing code.
 * Submit issues related to bugs or desired new features.
 * Implement trainers for new post-training algorithms.
-* Contribute to the examples or to the documentation.
+* Contribute to the examples or the documentation.

 If you don't know where to start, there is a special [Good First Issue](https://github.com/huggingface/trl/contribute) listing.
 It will give you a list of